SWOSSAA CONSTITUTION

 entry.
 If the automatic entry wins

-SWOSSAA, then the second entry will be determined by the appropriate section of
+SWOSSAA, then the second entry will be determined by By-Law 3.3.1. or 3.3.2.
+If the host school is accepting the automatic

 4.1 -- Association